micahjon/micahjon.github.io/_posts/2017-05-08-wordpress-component-design-with-twig.markdown

 I get it: transitioning from a huge *style.css* file in your <code><head></code> to a bunch of smaller CSS files, each split into critical and non-critical sections can be tricky!
 There are tools that will automatically generate critical CSS for you (e.g. [Penthouse](https://github.com/pocketjoso/penthouse), [critical](https://github.com/addyosmani/critical)), but I found that generating HTML files for these tools to operate on was error-prone.
 Ultimately, I went with a DIY solution that split up my CSS based on comments: [postcss-critical-split](https://github.com/mrnocreativity/postcss-critical-split) by [Ronny Welter](https://github.com/mrnocreativity).
 The silver lining: I got *very* well acquainted with the styles on my site and was able to remove a lot of unused rules.

-At the end of the day I we have 3 files.
+At the end of the day we have 3 files.
 Let's call them:

 - Original
 - Critical